 - using any unauthorized aid, including AI generators, in the preparation of assigned course work

 - impersonating another individual or colluding in an impersonation for an examination or test

 - copying from one or more other individuals or AI generators or knowingly permitting one or more other individuals to copy from one’s own test, examination paper, lab report, or assignment

 - collaborating with one or more other individuals when collaborative work has not been expressly authorized by the instructor

 - communicating with one or more other students during a test or examination

-- submitting purchased material as one’s own work
+- submitting purchased or AI generated material as one’s own work

 - falsifying or tampering with results in laboratory experiments or research assignments